antonfirsov/docs/2020/09-Sep/fsharp5rc1/fsharp5rc1.md

 ## Applicative Computation Expressions

-Computation expressions (CEs) are used today to model “contextual computations”, or in more FP-friendly terminology, monadic computations.
+Computation expressions (CEs) are used today to model “contextual computations”, or in more functional programming friendly terminology, monadic computations.
 However, they are a more flexible construct than just offering syntax for monads (you can encode monoids or even a computation expression that [explicitly violates every monad law if you like](http://www.fssnip.net/qR/title/A-bindreturn-computation-expression-that-does-not-satisfy-any-of-the-monad-laws)).

 F# 5 introduces applicative CEs, which are a slightly different form of CE than what you’re perhaps used to.
 Applicative CEs allow for significantly more efficient computations provided that every computation is independent, and their results are merely accumulated at the end.
 When computations are independent of one another, they are also trivially parallelizable.
 This benefit comes at a restriction, though: computations that depend on previously-computed values are not allowed.